BeneSell/Backtesting_Dividenden_Portfolio/README.md

 ### Local Setup
 1. Clone the repository.
-2. Install the required packages on your local Python setup.
+2. Install the required packages from `requirements.txt`.
 3. Copy and Paste the `config.json` file from the setup inside the root directory.
 4. Navigate to the source folder using a terminal.
 5. Run the command: `python main.py`.